riddhima-gkmit/mindease-documentation/docs/use-cases.md

 ### UC-07: User Books an Appointment
 **Actor:** Patient (User)
-**Goal:** To schedule a session with a therapist.
+**Goal:** To schedule a therapy session with proper validation.

 **Flow:**

-1. User views a therapist’s profile.
+1. User views a therapist's profile in the directory.
+2. Clicks **Book Appointment** button.
+3. **Step 1 - Consultation Mode**: Selects Video Call or In-Person (auto-advances to next step).
+4. **Step 2 - Schedule Selection**:
+   - Selects a future date from the calendar.
+   - System fetches therapist's availability for that day of the week.
+   - System fetches already booked slots for that specific date.
+   - Displays available time slots (filtering out past times if today, and booked slots).
-2. Selects an available date and time slot.
+   - User selects an available time slot.
-3. Clicks **Book Appointment**.
+5. Clicks **Book Appointment**.
-4. System checks slot availability.
+6. **Backend Validation**:
+   - Checks if appointment date/time is in the past (rejects if true).
+   - Checks for double-booking (rejects if slot already booked).
-5. System creates an appointment record and sends email confirmation to both user and therapist.
+7. System creates appointment record (status: 'pending').
+8. Sends confirmation email to both patient and therapist with appointment details.
+9. Displays success popup with confirmation message and email notification info.
+10. User manually closes the popup.

 **Alternative:**

+- If appointment is in the past, system shows: "Cannot book appointments in the past."
-- If slot is already booked, system shows: “This slot is no longer available.”
+- If slot is already booked, system shows: "This time slot is already booked."
-- If email fails to send, system still confirms booking in dashboard and retries email later.
+- If current hour equals or passes the slot time on current day, slot is not shown.
+- Success popup persists until user manually closes it.

 ---